kbadr0/scan-page/README.md

 - Enter an IP address (e.g., `192.168.1.1`)
 - Click "Start Scan"
 - Watch the real-time progress and results!

+- **Note:** The backend is stateless.
+If you restart the backend server, it will not remember previous scans.
+The frontend will still show your scans and try to update their status, but may show errors if the backend cannot find them.

 ## 📁 Project Structure